CuriousMonkey7/IntentTube/README.md

 IntentTube is a Chrome extension that asks what mood you are in before YouTube recommendations become usable.
 Pick Study, Work, Chill, Music, Normal, or a custom mood, and IntentTube locally filters the page so YouTube better matches why you opened it.

-## Repo Description

-Chrome extension that asks for your YouTube intent before showing recommendations, with Study, Work, Chill, Music, Normal, and custom modes.

 ## Why